General contractor: Responsibilities

+General contractors are responsible for the day-to-day oversight of a construction site, management of vendors and trades, and the communication of information to all involved parties throughout the course of a building project.
 A general contractor is responsible for providing all of the material, labor, equipment (such as heavy equipment and tools) and services necessary for the construction of the project.
 A general contractor often hires specialized subcontractors to perform all or portions of the construction work.
 When using subcontractors, the general contractor is responsible for overseeing the quality of all work performed by any and all of the workers and subcontractors.

 It is a best practice for general contractors to prioritize safety on the job site, and they are generally responsible for ensuring that work takes place following safe practices.

 A general contractor's responsibilities may include applying for building permits, advising the person they are hired by, securing the property, providing temporary utilities on site, managing personnel on site, providing site surveying and engineering, disposing or recycling of construction waste, monitoring schedules and cash flows, and maintaining accurate records.

 The general contractor may be responsible for some part of the design, referred to as the "contractor's design portion" (JCT terminology).

+Terminology

 United Kingdom, Commonwealth and Australia usage

-In the United Kingdom, Australia and some British Commonwealth countries, the term 'general contractor' was gradually superseded by builders during the early twentieth century.
-This was the term used by major professional, trade, and consumer organizations when issuing contracts for construction work, and thus the term 'general contractor' fell out of use except in large organizations where the main contractor is the top manager and a general contractor shares responsibilities with professional contractors.
+In the United Kingdom, Australia and some British Commonwealth countries, the term general contractor was gradually superseded by builders during the early twentieth century.
+This was the term used by major professional, trade, and consumer organizations when issuing contracts for construction work, and thus the term general contractor fell out of use except in large organizations where the main contractor is the top manager and a general contractor shares responsibilities with professional contractors.

-General contractors who conduct work for government agencies are often referred to as "builders".
-This term is also used in contexts where the customer's immediate general contractor is permitted to sub-contract or circumstances are likely to involve sub-contracting to specialist operators e.g. in various public services.
+General contractors who conduct work for government agencies are often referred to as builders.
+This term is also used in contexts where the customer's immediate general contractor is permitted to sub-contract or circumstances are likely to involve sub-contracting to specialist operators, e.g. in various public services.